NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 #### Commands

-- List
+- Path

-Lists all the NuGet configuration settings.

-This command will list merged NuGet configuration settings from one or multiple NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.
+List all the paths of NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.

+The listed NuGet configuration files are in priority order.
+So the order of loading those configurations is reversed, that is, loading order is from the bottom to the top.
+So the configuration on the top will apply.
+You may refer to [How settings are applied](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied) for more details.

 #### Arguments